cuDisc/cuDisc/README.md

 ### Usage ###

+You will an NVIDIA GPU to use cuDisc.

 To get the code, clone this repository to your machine.
 To compile the source files successfully, the line

     CUDA_HOME = /usr/local/cuda-12.0